-The Next Layer Up: Analytics and Conversion Tracking
+The Next Layer Up: Analytics and Conversion Tracking from an SEO Agency

 A lot of what an SEO agency does is data-driven: it’s how we make recommendations and decisions, figure out what your business needs, and how we determine what’s working and what isn’t.

 In order to do all that, we need some data to analyze.
 That’s where Google Analytics comes in.
 Analytics allows us to track site traffic, demographic information, and important site metrics like bounce rate, session duration, and percentage of new users.
 Perhaps most importantly, Analytics will let us know whether things are working are not.
 Without any data to reference, it can be hard to know if you’re on the right path or not.
 SEO is a process that happens over time, and early data can be critical to making sure that we’re taking the right steps.

 A key part of the Analytics is to properly configure conversion tracking.
 A conversion represents an action of value on your site.
 That could mean making a purchase, subscribing to an email list, or submitting a contact form fill.
 Ultimately, this is what we’re after.
 We don’t just want people to visit your site for the sake of visiting, we want them to take some kind of action.
 Conversion tracking tells us how many visitors actually take action, and later on can give us a picture of where the problems in the process might be.